-- support DOC's advocacy and management of freshwater ecosystems and species - uphold DOC's section 4 obligations under the Conservation Act 1987 by undertaking freshwater research in partnership with our Treaty partners - link to other relevant strategies to build a holistic approach (see p.
+- support DOC's advocacy and management of freshwater ecosystems and species - uphold DOC's section 4 obligations under the Conservation Act 1987 by undertaking freshwater research in partnership with our Treaty partners - link to other relevant strategies to build a holistic approach and ensure research addresses high-priority threats to support implementation of the DOC Biodiversity Planning Approach (see p.
 4 and Figure 1) - identify critical science needs and apply a prioritisation framework to strategically invest in research - promote opportunities for collaboration - outline conservation outcomes that will be influenced by this programme.